techpro-studio/iOSAppArchitecture/README.md

 MVPCF = Model View Presenter Coordinator Factory;

-It is similar to combination of Reactive MVP + Coordinator + Factory.
+It is similar to the combination of Reactive MVP + Coordinator + Factory.
-Presenter is the same thing like ViewModel in MVVM, but it has different name.
+Presenter is the same thing as ViewModel in MVVM but it has a different name.
-ViewModel name uses for different approach;
+ViewModel name is used for a different approach;

-SOLID principles are a core of our architecture.
+SOLID principles are the core of our architecture.

-For our architecture we created pretty simple and small library [RCKit](https://github.com/wolvesstudio/RCKit) aka Reactive Clean Kit, that contains all we need for building app using this architecture.
+For our architecture, we created a pretty simple and small library [RCKit](https://github.com/wolvesstudio/RCKit) aka Reactive Clean Kit, that contains everything we need for building an app using this architecture.

 1. For assembling project we use DI pattern with [Swinject](https://github.com/Swinject/Swinject) library.

-App has shared [Container](https://github.com/Swinject/Swinject/blob/master/Documentation/DIContainer.md) where we register all shared dependencies we need to use across all app.
+App has shared [Container](https://github.com/Swinject/Swinject/blob/master/Documentation/DIContainer.md) where we register all shared dependencies we need to use across the whole app.

-2. Project divided on Flows
+2. Project is divided up into Flows

-Every flow has his own folder.
+Every flow has its own folder.
-Every flow has his "manager" called [Coordinator](https://github.com/wolvesstudio/RCKit/blob/master/Sources/RCKit/Coordinator/Coordinator.swift).
+Every flow has its "manager" called [Coordinator](https://github.com/wolvesstudio/RCKit/blob/master/Sources/RCKit/Coordinator/Coordinator.swift).
-Every flow has his own DI [Container](https://github.com/Swinject/Swinject/blob/master/Documentation/DIContainer.md) that contains specific dependencies for flow.
+Every flow has its own DI [Container](https://github.com/Swinject/Swinject/blob/master/Documentation/DIContainer.md) that contains specific dependencies for the flow.

-This object is responsible for handling navigation through the application, handling push notifications and other routing actions.
+This object is responsible for handling navigation through the application, handling push notifications, and other routing actions.

-Coordinator uses 1 container viewcontroller like (UINavigationController/ UISplitViewController)
+Coordinator uses one container viewcontroller like (UINavigationController/ UISplitViewController)

-Coordinator builds screens (Modules) and controls flow.
+Coordinator builds the screens (Modules) and controls the flow.

-1 exception is main ApplicationCoordinator which accepts UIWindow instead of container.
+The only exception is a main ApplicationCoordinator that accepts UIWindow instead of container.

-3. Every Module for [example](https://github.com/wolvesstudio/iOSAppArchitecture/tree/master/AppArchitecture/Flows/MainMenuFlow/List) has following structure:
+3. Every Module for [example](https://github.com/wolvesstudio/iOSAppArchitecture/tree/master/AppArchitecture/Flows/MainMenuFlow/List) has the following structure:

 - <Name>Factory - abstraction for creation anything.
 Factory is very important part of this architecture, because it injects dependencies.
-[BaseFactory](https://github.com/wolvesstudio/RCKit/blob/master/Sources/RCKit/BaseFactory.swift) contains Container we use to inject dependencies we need.
-Factory can be used for Modules, as well for building Cells, NSOperations and etc where we need to inject something.
-We can inject factories where we need, and it gives us a lot of flexibility!
+[BaseFactory](https://github.com/wolvesstudio/RCKit/blob/master/Sources/RCKit/BaseFactory.swift) contains Container we use to inject dependencies that we need.
+Factory can be used for Modules as well as building Cells, NSOperations, etc where we need to inject something.
+We can inject factories where we need and it gives us a lot of flexibility!

 ```swift
   protocol <Name>Factory {